-TRAIL PASSES purchased with the club discount are NOT VALID until sticking to the windshield!
+TRAIL PASSES purchased with the club discount are VALID with a receipt for a 3 week grace period.

 Has been approved by the legislature and signed into law.
 Below is a summary found on the AWSC web site, reprinted here for your benefit:

 1. When does this new law go into effect?

 July, 2015.
 Act 142 requires each snowmobile operating on trails to display a WI Trail Pass to be purchased annually.
 This is separate from the WI snowmobile registration fee structure which will change to a $30/3 year registration.
 Currently it is $30/2 years.